-The Group's loss for the year ended 31 March 2022 and the Group's financial position at that date are set out in the financial statements on pages 6 to 34.
+The Group's profit for the year ended 31 March 2023 and the Group's financial position at that date are set out in the financial statements on pages 6 to 34.

-The directors recommend the payment of a final dividend of approximately US0.42 cent per ordinary share totalling US\$500,000 in respect of the year.
+The directors do not recommend the payment of any dividend in respect of the year.